scalyr/scalyr-grafana-datasource-plugin/README.md

 2. Power Queries is an experimental feature and requires the user to change the visualization to a ***“table”*** inside Grafana.
 3. Linking back to Scalyr is a work in progress and will be part of the next release.

+#### License

+The Scalyr Grafana plugin is licensed under Apache License, version 2.0.
+More information is available in the LICENSE.txt file or at https://www.apache.org/licenses